hanbzu/pymodoro/README.md

 Whenever you want to reflect on your work, you can find how many pomodoros you worked on a day or how many pomodoros were spent on the same activity by having a look at the history file:

+    pymodoro reflect

+This feature is under development, so the reflection data provided can change or grow in the future.
+Don't hesitate to post any suggestions.

+If that's not enough for you, your whole history is saved in the history file.
+You can have a look by typing

     less ~/.config/pymodoro/history.csv

+But be careful, times are in UTC.

 ### Disclaimer